flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

-This `User` class models an aggregate with state such as `profile` and `accountClosed`.
-Each entity may contain a field
+This `UserAccount` class models an aggregate with state such as `profile` and `accountClosed`.
+Each entity may contain a
+field
 annotated with `@EntityId` that acts as a unique identifier.
 For aggregates, this is optional — the aggregate itself is
 typically loaded using `FluxCapacitor.loadAggregate(id)`.